Solving the mystery behind Cerebellar Mutism Syndrome

 Surgery in the areas to the rear of the skull, also known as the posterior fossa or cerebellum, can cause long lasting negative effects in children.
 These effects include loss of muscle tone, memory troubles, unsteadiness, and decreased ability to talk.
 These effects are collectively known as Cerebellar Mutism Syndrome (CMS) or Posterior Fossa Syndrome.

-This research project, led by Mr Mallucci, aims to further understand CMS to ultimately help reduce the number of children effected by CMS and improve the management of this condition.
+This research project, led by Mr Mallucci, aims to further understand CMS to ultimately help reduce the number of children affected by CMS and improve the management of this condition.
 This multi-centre study will recruit 500 children with CMS from across the UK and Scandinavia and assess their clinical and imaging data.
 In particular this study will:

 To accomplish the above aims, blood samples will be taken from children to conduct genetic analyses and assessments such as speech evaluation will also be conducted.